 Skin – Angiokeratomas

 Angiokeratomas are the most visible, recognisable clinical feature of Fabry disease.These dark red or purple skin lesions (ranging in size from pinpoint to several millimetres in diameter) do not blanch with pressure and are usually distributed on the buttocks, groin, umbilicus, and upper thighs (bathing trunk distribution).
 This rash-like skin condition is not painful.
 It can also appear on other parts of the body such as the lips, tongue, hands and toes.
 It can be confined to a small area of the body or may affect a larger area.
 Lesions generally appear in adolescence or young adulthood.
-Angiokeratomas are almost universal in males and they occur in approximately 30% of females
+Not all Fabry patients have angiokeratomas.

 Fabry disease can affect hearing and patients can experience a ringing in the ears that is called tinnitus.
 Most patients will have some degree of hearing loss at some time and this can either progress over time or be quite sudden.

-The progressive build-up of GL-3 can lead to kidney problems, with over 80% of people with Fabry disease experiencing some reduction of kidney function.
-This can lead to an abnormal amount of protein in the urine (proteinuria).
-Kidney problems are common in males with Fabry disease; however, serious kidney problems are uncommon in females.
+The progressive build-up of GL-3 can lead to kidney insufficiency and kidney failure throughout life.
+This can lead to an abnormal amount of protein in the urine (proteinuria) which causes foamy urine and is often the first sign of kidney involvement.
 Severe kidney problems can lead to kidney failure requiring dialysis or transplant.

 Brain and Nervous System